-Graham Beck, a partner in Nixon Peabody’s Public Finance group, represents municipal and nonprofit issuers and underwriters of municipal securities in a wide range of tax-exempt and taxable offerings.
-He advises clients on public offerings and private placements serving as bond, underwriters’ and disclosure counsel.
+Graham Beck, a partner in Nixon Peabody’s Project Finance and Public Finance group, represents municipal and nonprofit issuers and underwriters of municipal securities in a wide range of tax-exempt and taxable offerings.
+He advises clients on public offerings and private placements serving as bond, underwriters’, and disclosure counsel.

-Much of my work involves assisting municipalities and joint action agencies in their issuance of tax exempt debt to finance the construction and rehabilitation of hydroelectric, biofuel, wind and coal-burning electric generation facilities.
-I also assist municipalities fulfill their long-term energy needs through prepayment for gas and electric supplies in order to pass those savings along to their ratepayers.
+Much of my work involves assisting municipalities and joint action agencies in their issuance of tax exempt debt to finance the construction and rehabilitation of hydroelectric, biofuel, wind, and coal-burning electric generation facilities.
+I also assist municipalities fulfill their long-term energy needs through prepayment for natural gas and electricity, and renewable electricity supplies in order to pass those savings along to their ratepayers.

 Some of my favorite projects have been working with California’s K-12, school districts, charter schools, and community college districts to finance the construction and rehabilitation of schools to better meet the needs of their students and the community.
-I have assisted multiple school districts through the election process to win voter approval for their bond issuance and have experience with a variety of financing options available to California school districts, including Bonds authorized under Proposition 39 and the traditional authority, Mello-Roos financings, certificates of participation and lease revenue bonds,TRANs, and other financing mechanisms.
+I have assisted multiple educational agencies through the election process to win voter approval for their bond issuance and have experience with a variety of financing options available to California school districts, including bonds authorized under Proposition 39 and the traditional authority, Mello-Roos financings, certificates of participation and lease revenue bonds,TRANs, and other financing mechanisms.

-As underwriter’s counsel, I provide strategic advice to municipalities, school and special districts, national and regional investment banking firms underwriting municipal bonds with strategic advice on compliance with SEC and MSRB rules and regulations, including the disclosure requirements of federal securities laws.
+As disclosure counsel or underwriters’ counsel, I provide strategic advice to municipalities, school and special districts, national and regional investment banking firms underwriting municipal bonds, and others to assist with their compliance with SEC and MSRB rules and regulations, including the disclosure requirements of federal securities laws.

 Public Finance Alert | 08.27.18